filipealva/PickerView/README.md

 }
 ```

-If you want to provide a totally customized view instead of presenting
+If you want to provide a totally customized view instead of presenting just a row with a text label inside

 ```swift
 func pickerView(pickerView: PickerView, viewForRow row: Int, index: Int, highlighted: Bool, reusingView view: UIView?) -> UIView? {